11 Skills Recruiters Screen For in Dental Assistant Resumes

 1 Henry Schein Dentrix

-These competencies are most important for Dental Assistant performance.
+These are the competencies recruiters screen for in Dental Assistant resumes, ranked by importance.
 Don't list these generically — demonstrate them through quantified achievements in your work experience section.

 Knowledge Areas for Dental Assistant Roles